-LINE 21 - Payables to other licensed future brokers
+LINE 21 - Payables to other Clearing Participants

-This amount should include the unsegregated cash and net settlement payable, take-up trade commission and brokerage payable to other licensed futures brokers.
-All take-up trade commission and brokerage payable to other licensed futures brokers should be itemized in Appendix 4.
-The amount payable to other licensed futures brokers should not be netted against the amount due from another licensed futures broker.
-Commission and brokerage due from a licensed futures broker should be reported on LINE 5.e of this statement.
+This amount should include the unsegregated cash and net settlement payable, take-up trade commission and brokerage payable to other Clearing Participants.
+All take-up trade commission and brokerage payable to other Clearing Participants should be itemized in Appendix 4.
+The amount payable to other Clearing Participants should not be netted against the amount due from another Clearing Participant.
+Commission and brokerage due from Clearing Participants should be reported on LINE 5.e of this statement.